lemke-ethan/changelog-generator/README.md

 1. Create a pull requests and merge the changes. `ccg change --verify` can be run in CI/CD to verify that a change file has been generated.
 1. When publishing the package, run `ccg publish` to bump the package.json version and update the changelog file with all of the change files.

-Change files contain date/time, a short description of the change and an associated version bump for the change (i.e. major, minor or patch).
+Change files contain date/time, a short description of the change and an associated version bump for the change (i.e. major, minor, patch, or none).

 TODO: add links to CLI docs